ats-tandjoeng7/Mission-to-Mars/README.md

 - Software: [Splinter](https://pypi.org/project/splinter/), [webdriver-manager](https://pypi.org/project/webdriver-manager/), [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), [Chrome DevTools](https://developer.chrome.com/docs/devtools/overview/), [conda](https://github.com/conda/conda/releases), [Python 3.9](https://docs.python.org/release/3.9.12/), or their newer releases.

 ### Challenge Overview
 Our goal was to familiarize ourselves with web scraping, prototyping, modeling, engineering, and exploring the scraped data, which could be applied for uncovering various data facts about the "Red Planet" Mars.
-Our analysis results were required to scrape certain parts, attributes, and data from two websites relevant to Mars exploration and Mars climate database.
+Our analysis and visualization required us to scrape certain parts, attributes, and data from two websites relevant to Mars exploration and Mars climate database.
 We summarized our in-depth data analytics and visualizations of the scraped data, which included bar plots, polar plots, and scatter/line plots.
 Outline of our deliverables and a written report for presenting our results and analysis summary:

 - ☑️ Deliverable 1: Scrape titles and preview text from Mars news articles.
 Optionally export the data into a JSON file or a MongoDB database.
 - ☑️ Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.